Associate of Applied Science

-The Associates of Applied Science in Information Systems (IS) Cybersecurity is designed to introduce students to contemporary information systems security, information assurance and demonstrate how these systems are used throughout global organizations.
-The focus of this program will be on the key components of information systems assurance and cybersecurity – people, software, hardware, data, security, and communication technologies, and how these components can be integrated and managed to create competitive advantage.
+The Associates of Applied Science in Information Systems (IS) Cybersecurity is designed to introduce students to contemporary information systems security, information assurance, and demonstrate how these systems are used throughout global organizations.
+The focus of this program is on the key components of information systems assurance and cybersecurity – people, software, hardware, data, security, and communication technologies, and how these components can be integrated and managed to create a competitive advantage.

 The National Security Agency and the Department of Homeland Security have designated Eastern New Mexico University – Ruidoso as a National Center of Academic Excellence in Information Assurance/Cybersecurity (CAE-2Y).

-- Apply capable skills to plan, analyze, develop, implement, maintain, and enhancing information systems security programs, policies, procedures, and tools to ensure the confidentiality, integrity, and availability of systems, networks, and data.
+- Apply capable skills to plan, analyze, develop, implement, maintain; enhance information systems security programs, policies, procedures, and tools; and to ensure the confidentiality, integrity, and availability of systems, networks, and data.

 - Understand and apply knowledge to implement higher-level security requirements; integrate security programs across disciplines; define security plans and policies; assess new system design methodologies to improve software quality; and institute measures to ensure awareness and compliance.

-- Knowledge to evaluate and assess new security technologies and/or threats and recommend changes; review and evaluate security incident response policies; and develop long-range plans for IT security systems.
+- Evaluate and assess new security technologies and/or threats and recommend changes; review and evaluate security incident response policies; and develop long-range plans for IT security systems.

-- Understanding and knowledge to resolve integration issues related to the implementation of new systems with the existing infrastructure and why information systems are used today and the technology, people, and organizational components of information systems.
+- Resolve integration issues related to the implementation of new systems with the existing infrastructure; understand why information systems are used today; and understand the technology, people, and organizational components of information systems.